raleighvon/Shirt-Size-CSS/README.md

 # Shirt Size CSS
 A uniform approach to padding and margin

+This is a great way to maintain consistent spacing in CSS and works especially well with SASS or LESS using inheritence.

 Who hasn't ever eyeballed a margin or padding much to the frustration of the designers?
 Follow the Shirt Size CSS approach and forget about eyeballing.
 All you need to do is remember a very simple pattern and also get in agreement with design on what the base sizes shall be.
 Aside from that try your best to stick to the pattern.